Violetta0303/Bi-LSTM-Relation-Extraction/README.md

 2. Evaluation Outputs:

    - **Stage 1**: Accuracy, F1 score, and recall for the binary classifier.
-   - **Stage 2**: Macro F1 score, accuracy, and macro recall for the 18-class relationship classification.
+   - **Stage 2**: Macro F1 score, accuracy, and Macro recall for the 18-class relationship classification.
    - **Confusion Matrix**: Saved as confusion_matrix.png.

 ------